-Nurse killed by deadly virus amid Indian outbreak
+Nurse killed by deadly virus during Indian outbreak

-NEW DELHI (AP) — Officials say a nurse caring for patients infected with a deadly virus has died from the disease amid an outbreak in south India.
+NEW DELHI (AP) — A nurse caring for patients infected with a deadly virus has died from the disease during an outbreak in south India, officials said Tuesday.

-Kerala state health minister K.K.
-Shylaja told reporters Tuesday that 10 people have died of Nipah virus and two more are in critical condition.
+The 31-year-old nurse left behind two young children, a husband who works overseas and a letter that she wrote in the hours before her death.

+“I think I am almost on my way.
+I may not be able to see you again.
+Sorry,” Lini Puthusheri wrote her husband Sajeesh, who shared the letter with reporters.
+“Take care of our children.”
+She wrote the letter in a combination of English and Malayalam, the main language of Kerala, signing it with “Lots of love.”

 There is no vaccine for Nipah, which can cause raging fevers, convulsions and vomiting, and kills up to 75 percent of people who come down with it.
 The only treatment is supportive care to control complications and keep patients comfortable.